Regular readers will surely know what it is. But in case you’re a newbie – first let’s do a quick overview of the debt to credit ratio definition:

 Meanwhile on the other hand, there are a plethora of posts on the forum from those newer to credit, who see their credit score plummet because of a high debt to credit ratio (even if it’s just on one account).

 What’s the lesson here?
 FICO is like Google.
 If you think their algorithm is straightforward and easy to decipher, think again!
 While there’s no denying a good ratio is low, at the end of the day how your ratio affects your credit score will be influenced by many other factors, too.
-The one takeaway we can conclude though is that the “beefier” your credit history, the less of an impact it will have if you have just one or two accounts with high balances.
+The one takeaway is that the “beefier” your credit history, the less of an impact higher balances will have.

 The easiest way to improve your cumulative ratio?